fbpx

 My Words, My Story: A Black History Month Celebration

-The Stowe Center celebrates Black History Month and remembers the remarkable people who inspired Harriet Beecher Stowe and her novel, Uncle Tom’s Cabin.
+“My Story, My Words” is an exhibit at the Stowe Center that celebrates the remarkable people who inspired Harriet Beecher Stowe and her novel, Uncle Tom’s Cabin.

 .